 If you are a daily drinker, naltrexone using The Sinclair Method is the most effective.
 This requires taking a pill every day 1 hour before you start drinking.
 This begins to decrease the pleasure you get from drinking and decrease your cravings.
 If anxiety is the main reason you drink, baclofen is a great choice as it dramatically decreases anxiety as well as decreasing cravings.
 It is taken 3 times a day and slowly titrated up over time until you achieve the desired effect.
 Traditional antidepressants may also be started.
 Gabapentin is another great choice to decrease cravings, reduce anxiety and relieve insomnia.
 Other effective medications are topamax, campral and N-acetyl cysteine.
 In some cases we also use ketamine infusion therapy which has been shown to decrease substance abuse, as well as rapidly relieve anxiety and depression.

 4) How does your Concierge Medicine approach increase success rates?
 Treating alcoholism is a complex process, and not as simple as taking a pill.
 Once you begin to decrease your alcohol intake, or stop drinking all together, we will need to treat many other symptoms, often anxiety, depression and insomnia.
 We likely will add medications or titrate up your dose to accomplish these goals.
 In addition you will start weekly individual counseling sessions in our private office, and develop a close relationship with your treatment team.
 If you prefer we can provide these services through phone conversations or face time for your convenience.
-All of our concierge clients will have the cell phone numbers of our Dr as well as your therapist, both of whom will be available 7 days a week within reason.
+All of our concierge clients will be able to communicate with our Dr and one of our therapists via text, phone or email.
+We are usually able to respond the same day.
 We will communicate closely and frequently in the first few weeks of your program to ensure your safety and comfort.
 In addition we encourage you to bring your loved ones to counseling as their support and understanding can be very beneficial.
 Having this kind of access to an experienced team is invaluable to your long term success.

 5) How cost effective is the Concierge Medicine program?
 When taking into account the money spent on alcohol, decreasing health, lost revenue from work and damaged relationships, the cost of participating in our program is well worth the money.
 And if you are like many others who have spent tens of thousands of dollars on inpatient detoxes and rehabs, with little or no long term success, this will possibly be the greatest investment you have ever made.
 Call now to invest in yourself, and start your Initia Nova, or New Beginning.